amphro/streamer/README.md

 ## `@amphro/streamer channel:stream [CHANNEL]`

-A plugin to retrieve and monitor platform events created by the Hashtag Listener(s)
+stream platform or streaming events to the console via a channel

 ```
 USAGE
   $ @amphro/streamer channel:stream [CHANNEL]

 OPTIONS
-  -r, --replayid=replayid                         [default: 20] A replayId to replay events from
+  -r, --replayid=replayid                         a replayId to replay events from
   -u, --targetusername=targetusername             username or alias for the target org; overrides default target org
   --apiversion=apiversion                         override the api version used for api requests made by this command
   --json                                          format output as json